idaholab/DACKAR/docs/knowledge_graph.rst

                                                         }
                                           }
                             }
-  In the provided construction schema the user can soecify either niodes, relations, or both.
+  In the provided construction schema the user can specify either nodes, relations, or both.

   The following checks are performed when new data is required to be loaded in the knowledge graph according to a construction
   schema: